This section of the FAQs covers the questions that frequently arise around progress tracking during our Macros

 A bodybuilder may still be healthy despite having a high Body Mass Index (BMI), so long as they are not carrying too much fat.
 But even bodybuilders can gain too much fat in their pursuit of strength and see their blood glucose rise.
 Being strong doesn’t necessarily mean you have excellent body composition or metabolic health.

 Aiming for body fat levels below 25% body for women and 15% for men is a great goal.
-As you reduce your body fat levels to fitness and athlete levels, you will find that your blood glucose and other key health measures naturally move towards optimal.
+As you reduce your body fat to fitness and athlete levels, you will find that your blood glucose and other key health measures naturally move towards optimal.

 The pictures below show what various body fat levels look like visually.

 Your lean mass is metabolically active and ‘burns calories’.
 Like a fuel-efficient race car or sprinter, resistance training helps increase your power-to-weight ratio, so you use energy from food more efficiently.

 This video from Dr Ted Naiman highlights how morbid obesity and Type-2 Diabetes are on the opposite side of the spectrum from lean and muscular bodybuilders.
-While it’s not necessarily healthy or sustainable to have extremely low body fat levels, many of us need to move in the direction of decreased body fat and increased lean muscle mass.
+While it’s not necessarily healthy or sustainable to have extremely low body fat levels, many of us need to move toward decreased body fat and increased lean muscle mass.